Genez-io/genezio-documentation/docs/features/backend-deployment.md

 <Tabs groupId="languages">
   <TabItem value="ts" label="TypeScript">
     ```yaml title="genezio.yaml" showLineNumbers
+    # Learn more about Genezio YAML at https://genezio.com/docs/project-structure/genezio-configuration-file/
+    # The name of the project.
     name: my-backend
+    # The region where the project is deployed.
     region: us-east-1
+    # The version of the Genezio YAML configuration to parse.
     yamlVersion: 2
     backend:
+        # The root directory of the backend.
         path: .
+        # Information about the backend's programming language.
         language:
+            # The name of the programming language.
             name: ts
+            # The node runtime version. (specific to js/ts)
             runtime: nodejs20.x
+        # The classes to be deployed.
         classes:
           - path: service.ts
     ```